 Ireland (Hutcheson), Francis (1721–84), composer, was born in Dublin 13 August 1721, the son of Francis Hutcheson (d.
 1746), a presbyterian minister who ran a private school in Dublin between about 1716 and 1730 before serving as professor of moral philosophy at Glasgow University (1730–46).
-Francis the younger was awarded his MA in 1744 at Glasgow, where he took his MD in 1750.
-He was university lecturer (a post which later became a professorship) in chemistry at TCD (1760–67).
+Francis the younger was awarded his Master of Arts in 1744 at Glasgow, where he took a medical degree in 1750.
+He was university lecturer (a post which later became a professorship) in chemistry at Trinity College Dublin (TCD) (1760–67).
 In 1761 he was granted the degree of Doctor in Physic at TCD.
-He was consulting physician to the Rotunda hospital (1774–84), and acted twice as president of the RCPI in 1777 and 1780.
+He was consulting physician to the Rotunda hospital (1774–84), and acted twice as president of the Royal College of Physicians of Ireland (RCPI) in 1777 and 1780.
 There has been some confusion about the identity of Francis Hutcheson on account of his spelling his name both ‘Hutcheson’ and ‘Hutchinson’, the existence of a younger Francis Hutchinson who graduated from Trinity College in the late 1740s, and uncertainty as to whether references in both medical and musical circles to ‘Dr Hutcheson/Hutchinson’ all refer to the one person.